MIT-Informatics/PreservationSimulation/PaperDraft/HowManyCopiesIsEnough_NEW.md

 A single copy of a collection will deteriorate as predicted by the Poisson distribution.
 A collection with multiple copies will deteriorate more slowly, but predictably; and, eventually, all the copies of a single document will be lost.
 Since no copy of the document is then retrievable, the document is permanently lost.

-The table of **Exhibit XX** shows the expected rates of document errors, theoretical and simulated, over a wide range of storage error rates.
+The table of **Exhibit nnn** shows the expected rates of document errors, theoretical and simulated, over a wide range of storage error rates.  [[calibration for ncopies=1 in shelf/docs/PoissonFailures.xls]]

 # Keep Multiple Copies

-Even if errors in a collection do not accumulate at a significant rate, a single copy of a collection is vulnerable to large-scale or total loss if that single copy is victim of a disaster, natural or man-made (e.g., earthquake, flood, war, economic depression, etc.).
+Even if errors in a collection do not accumulate at a significant rate, a single copy of a collection is vulnerable to large-scale or total loss if that single copy is victim of a disaster, natural or man-made (e.g., earthquake, flood, war, economic depression, administrative error, etc.).
 Multiple copies in multiple independent locations are necessary to safeguard documents against this type of large-scale loss.
 Thomas Jefferson noted this danger to valuable documents long ago.

->"Time and accident are committing daily havoc on the originals deposited in our public offices.
-The late war has done the work of centuries in this business.
+>"Time and accident are committing daily havoc on the originals deposited in our public offices. . . .
 The lost cannot be recovered; but let us save what remains: not by vaults and locks which fence them from the public eye and use, in consigning them to the waste of time, but by such a multiplication of copies, as shall place them beyond the reach of accident."
 ^[From the National Archives, "https://founders.archives.gov/documents/Jefferson/01-19-02-0059".]

-But even multiple copies of collections deteriorate over time, from small erosions of individual documents or larger losses from external shocks.  **Exhibit XX** shows the deterioration of collections with multiple copies over long periods of time.
-A strategy that includes monitoring and repair of documents is required for long-term preservation.
+But even multiple copies of collections deteriorate over time, from small erosions of individual documents or larger losses from external shocks.  **Exhibit nnn** shows the deterioration of collections with multiple copies over long periods of time.
+A strategy that includes monitoring and repair of documents is required for long-term preservation.  [[RBL: find the results for this case.]]

 # Protect Against a Wide Range of Conditions